Victor Caratini Player Props: Brewers vs. Nationals

 - The pitching staff for the Nationals has a collective 7.6 K/9, the second-worst in MLB.

-- The Nationals have a 4.96 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals' 4.95 team ERA ranks 27th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.